A capital on lockdown, internet shutdowns and protesters clashing with police. What’s going on in Pakistan?

 At least one police officer was killed and several officers and demonstrators were injured in clashes, authorities said.
 Doctors at the Pakistan Institute of Medical Sciences told CNN that five people had died, including four security officials and one civilian.
 Multiple sources told CNN a car rammed into them during the protests.

-By Tuesday morning, protesters had breached the city limits and a large crowd was gathered at Zero Point, an interchange well inside the city.
+By Tuesday morning, protesters had breached the city limits and a large crowd was marching past Zero Point, an interchange well inside the city.
+The convoy then moved on to the Blue Area, Islamabad’s business and commercial district, before arriving at D-Chowk.

 Soldiers could be seen outside key government buildings in Islamabad, including parliament, the Supreme Court and the Secretariat.